10 must visit places in Kolkata on a trip

 4. Jorasanko Thakur Bari

 Rabindranath Tagore needs no introduction!
 A Nobel laureate in the field of literature, he is amongst the most famous personalities to have ever been on earth.
-The journey to Kolkata will live incomplete without a visit to the famous Jorasanko Thakur Bari.
+A journey to Kolkata will be incomplete without visiting the home that ignited thoughts of this laureate, i.e., the Jorasanko Thakurbari.

 5. St. Paul’s Cathedral

 You need not be a Christian to tour the cathedral.
-The St. Paul’s Cathedral is the first constructions built by the imperial British Empire in India.
+The St. Paul’s Cathedral is one of the first of the constructions that was built by the Imperial British Empire in India.
 However, today, it is an important part of Kolkata as any other place in the city.

 6. Birla Planetarium